concourse/governance/README.md

 their PR is merged.

 All repositories will be archived upon deletion from this repo (instead of being deleted).
-Permanent deletion must be done manually by an administrator.
+Permanent deletion must be done manually by a member of the **infrastructure** team.

-Pull requests to `./repos` will be reviewed by the **@concourse/infrastructure** team.

 [vulnerability_alerts]: https://docs.github.com/en/github/managing-security-vulnerabilities/about-alerts-for-vulnerable-dependencies
 [delete_branches]: https://docs.github.com/en/github/administering-a-repository/managing-the-automatic-deletion-of-branches